List of birds of South Carolina

 This list of birds of South Carolina includes species documented in the U.S. state of South Carolina and accepted by the South Carolina Bird Records Committee (SCBRC) of the Carolina Bird Club.
 As of mid 2021, there were 446 species definitively included in the official list.
 Nine additional species are on the list but classed as Provisional I (see definitions below).
 Of the 446 species on the primary list, 114 are rare anywhere in the state, 34 are rare away from the coast, five have been introduced to North America, and four are extinct.
 Sixteen additional species are classed as Provisional II and seven as Hypothetical as defined below.
+An additional accidental species has been added from another source.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species listed below are considered to occur regularly in South Carolina as permanent residents, summer or winter visitors, or migrants.
 The following tags are used to designate some species: